Follow TV Tropes

 • Enfant Terrible: Peter Milligan's run had three of them.
 The Angel Mob, made up of Matt, Mark, and Lucinda Angel, were fraternal triplets with psychic powers who had it out for the President.
 They turned out to be well-intentioned, as one of them read the President's mind and discovered that he really hated children and wished he could've rounded them all up and have them shot.
 After they've formed a deal with Animal Man and the government, the President turns on them and has them captured for dissection.
 So this turns out to be a Justified Trope as they had very good reason to not like the President.

-• Evil Uncle: Ellen's paternal uncle, Dudley, is a Snuff Film director who is crazy as an outhouse rat and worships death, and tries to bring Cliff under his wing, purposely running over Buddy and temporarily killing him to keep him from interfering, then bringing Cliff to his subterranean murder pit and leaving him for dead as a twisted rite of passage.
+• Evil Uncle: Ellen's maternal great-uncle, Dudley, is a Snuff Film director who is crazy as an outhouse rat and worships death, and tries to bring Cliff under his wing, purposely running over Buddy and temporarily killing him to keep him from interfering, then bringing Cliff to his subterranean murder pit and leaving him for dead as a twisted rite of passage.

 • Family Extermination: During Grant Morrison's run, the family of the titular character was murdered as a retaliation for his eco-activism.
-It was later undone by Morrison themself.
+In the last issue, the deaths are undone by Morrison themself as a courtesy to Buddy.

 • Fate Worse than Death: B'wana Beast fuses an epidemiologist with the corpse of an escaped ape he was using to incubate a super-anthrax strain.
 The guards mistake the man for the ape, and promptly strap him down to continue the anthrax experiments.